 The other day, a few coins in my pocket sent me back to grade school.
 It was a quarter, a dime, and a nickel.
 Instinctively, I lined them up by size, which doesn’t conform to value, a fact which frustrated me even at age six.
 I remember carrying my size-ordered/value-disordered stack of three coins, wrapped in foil, through the lunch line, and paying the lady at the register: a hamburger, chips, pint of milk (so hard to bend and pry open!), a dish of sliced pears in syrup.
 Or if I brought lunch, I carried a nice straight, uncomplicated stack of four pennies, just for milk.
 I loved lunch.
 I liked filling my burger or my tuna sandwich with potato chips, probably because Lisa Meyer introduced me to this novel culinary innovation.
 I liked the table chatter, which had to stop if the giant traffic light up front went from green to yellow to red.
 I still like lunch, but there’s much less chatter.
-My 60th year in 60,000 words Day 258: 164 words, TOTAL = 41,801; 18,199 remaining |
+My 60th year in 60,000 words Day 258: 164 words, TOTAL = 41,801; 18,199 remaining

-AuthorRobin Clifford Wood is a writer and writing teacher.
-She lives in central Maine with her husband and dogs, loves to be outdoors, and enjoys ever-expanding horizons through her grown children and their multi-species families.
+AuthorRobin Clifford Wood is an award-winning author, poet, and writing teacher.
+She lives in central Maine with her husband, loves to be outdoors, and enjoys ever-expanding horizons through her children, grandchildren, and granddogs.
 Archives

 Categories |